jkrell/vimrc/README.md

-This is my personal vim settings.
+This is my personal vim set-up

 To install run ./INSTALL.sh